18 Critical Rules To Deal With A Crisis/Disaster At Work

 Ethics in Crisis Management Summary

-The fact is that behaving ethically in a crisis is good for all people involved and good for business.
+Behaving ethically in a crisis is good for all involved and good for business.
 Integrity is always respected and honored.
 Those people or companies hiding from the truth or blaming others will eventually be found out.
 Behave ethically, and it will always work out better.